Chronic Myeloid Leukemia

-Chronic myeloid leukemia is also called chronic myelogenous leukemia or CML.
+Chronic myeloid leukemia (CML) is also called chronic myelogenous leukemia.
 It is cancer of the bone marrow and blood cells.
 With CML, blood cells that should become white blood cells (WBCs) do not fully grow.
 These cells do not fight infection like a normal WBC should.
 They crowd the bone marrow and prevent normal blood cells from growing and fighting infection.

 AFTER YOU LEAVE:

 - Your arm or leg feels warm, tender, and painful.
 It may look swollen and red.